kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 **Introduction:**

-This is the process of digitalizing the shape of a physical object, the size can be relative but some scanners are specialized to keep dimesiona accuracy for reverse engineering.
+This is the process of digitizing the shape of a physical object, the size can be relative but some scanners are specialized to keep dimensional accuracy for reverse engineering.
 There are different technologies for scanning, in the fablab we have optical light projection stereo scanners.